jhumelsine/jhumelsine.github.io/_posts/2024-01-02-composable-design-patterns-basic-concepts.md

 ## Inheritance versus Composition
 Inheritance and Composition both feature reuse, but they achieve it in different ways:
-* Inheritance is vertical single-path static class reuse via language constructs configured at compile time.
+* Inheritance is vertical single static class reuse via language constructs configured at compile time.
-* Composition is horizontal multiple-path vertical single-path object reuse via object delegation configured at runtime.
+* Composition is horizontal multiple dynamic object reuse via object delegation configured at runtime.

 The use of vertical and horizontal visual comes from UML class diagrams.
 We tend to draw inheritance vertically can composition horizontally.

 # Atoms and Molecules and Minecraft
 <img src="https://cdn.stocksnap.io/img-thumbs/960w/dna-helix_CHEZDDXUJY.jpg" alt="DNA Molecules" title="Image Source: https://cdn.stocksnap.io/img-thumbs/960w/dna-helix_CHEZDDXUJY.jpg" width = "30%" align="right" style="padding-right: 35px;">

 A real-world example of composability is chemistry.
 Atoms are the low-level elements from which molecules can be assembled to produce all kinds of chemical behaviors, including life.
 Our low-level objects are like elements on the Periodic Table.
-Each has a unique limited-scoped behavior.
-Then low-level objects can be assembled to create more complex behaviors.
+Each has a unique simple behavior.
+Then low-level objects can be assembled to create more complex behaviors from the simple behaviors.
 Just as many different complex molecules spring forth from the finite set of elements in the Periodic Table, many different complex behaviors can spring forth from the finite set of low-level objects.

 Object composition is front-and-center in Minecraft with its redstone material as described on the [Minecraft Wikipedia](https://en.wikipedia.org/wiki/Minecraft) page:
 > The game also contains a material known as redstone, which can be used to make primitive mechanical devices, electrical circuits, and logic gates, allowing for the construction of many complex systems.